-Under our Society 2030 goal to Preserve Water for Life, we implement community water, sanitation and hygiene (WASH) programmes which contribute to local infrastructure as well as improving peoples' quality of life.
-We have also committed to replenish more water than we use in our water stressed sites through various measures.
+Under our Society 2030 goal to Preserve Water for Life, we implement community water, sanitation and hygiene (WASH) programmes that contribute to local infrastructure as well as improving people's quality of life.
+We have also committed to replenish more water than we use in our water-stressed sites through various measures.